ajbraus/BEW-2.1-Advanced-Web-Patterns/README.md

 The delivery of a live or pre-recorded presentation is required to pass this course. **Presentations will be delivered on Wednesday, December 9th on our final day of class**.

 Your **three to five minute presentation** should focus on the **experience you gained** and **lessons you learned** while implementing one of the three [Challenges](#challenges) in this course.
+Please prepare a brief slide deck, and walk us through some of your code that was either especially challengning or about which you are most proud.

-**Your final presentation will be evaluated based on the [Make School Presentation Rubric](https://docs.google.com/document/d/1WTLcZNyvRGYDz5L8Kr8a0ILbFAyr92u85paoqGFjxPg/edit).
+**Your final presentation will be evaluated based on the [Presentation Rubric]().
 You must earn an average of 2.5 on the rubric to pass**.

 ## Late Assignment Policy